Books by Norman Ellison

 The National Library holds the Papers of Norman Ellison

-Local resident Norman Ellison: a man behind the iron mast remembered.
+Local resident Norman Ellison: memories of a man behind the iron mast.

 Rodney Ellison’s Mosman Memories.